aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 ## 2.5.
 Installation

 1. You can find the latest release in the repository [here](https://github.com/aws-samples/aws-secure-environment-accelerator/releases).
+   - Due to some breaking dependency issues, customers can only install or upgrade to v1.3.1 or above (older releases continue to function, but cannot be installed)
 2. Download the CloudFormation (CFN) template `AcceleratorInstallerXXX.template.json` for the release you plan to install
 3. Use the provided CloudFormation template to deploy a new stack in your Management (root) AWS account
    - As previously stated we do not support installation in sub-accounts